Yandex Cloud

 • Optionally, in the Host header rewrite field, select one of these options:

-• auto: Rewrite to the target VM address.
+• auto: The Host header in the request is automatically replaced with the target VM address.

 • Optionally, in the Maximum timeout, sec. field, specify the maximum connection time.
 You can specify a shorter timeout in the grpc-timeout request HTTP header.

-• Optionally, in the Idle timeout, seconds field, specify the connection inactivity timeout.
+• Optionally, in the Idle timeout, seconds field, specify the connection idle timeout.

-• In the gRPC status code field, select the gRPC response code.
+In the gRPC status code field, select the static response code for the load balancer to return:

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.